-In a blog post released by Google Health’s Director of Product Management Julie Black on Friday, April 10, the search engine announced that due to an uptick in Google searches for telehealth and virtual healthcare, it is releasing a new feature to help users connect with healthcare providers virtually.
+In a blog post released by Google Health’s Director of Product Management Julie Black on Friday, April 10, the search engine announced that due to an uptick in Google searches for telehealth and virtual care, it is releasing a new feature to help users connect with healthcare providers virtually.

-This tool will enable providers to offer virtual care through their Google business profile by listing a “virtual care link” which routes users to telehealth services on the provider’s website or chosen telehealth platform.
+This tool will enable providers to offer care through their Google business profile by listing a “virtual care link” which routes users to telehealth services on the provider’s website or chosen telehealth platform.
 The virtual care link will appear in both the provider’s search results and on Google Maps.
 When prospective patients search terms like “immediate care”, they will have the option to select “get online care” to see a list of local practices offering virtual care, and eventually schedule a virtual visit.

 See how much Google searches for telehealth have spiked during the COVID-19 pandemic here.